webroo/dummy-json/README.md

 ### Using other static data

-The `mockdata` option can also be used to insert static data that you can use in your template:
+The `mockdata` option can also be used to insert static data for use in your template:

 ```js
 const myMockdata = {